nsrCodes/Short-Search/ReadMe.md

 4. Click on **Load Unpacked** button on the top-right of the screen
 5. Navigate to where you cloned the repo and open the `src` directory. _This should load the extension into the browser_

+To use the extension click on the extension icon (_For now it is just the letter S_) in the available extensions.
+Clicking on the icon should open a popup where you can add and delete aliases that you have made.
 ---

 ### ToDo